yaniferhaoui/contracts/tutorials/02-BasicTokenCompliance.md

 ### Requirements

 Your environment is setup as described here (https://github.com/c-layer/contracts/blob/tutorials/tutorials/Tutorials.md#requirements)).

-You should have created a token.
+You should also have created a token.
 See the first tutorial [here](https://github.com/c-layer/contracts/blob/tutorials/tutorials/01-TokenCreation.md) if needed.

 ### Goals